HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-27][Active] https://gitlab.com/jD91mZM2/xidlehook - xidlehook(https://linux.die.net/man/1/xautolock) is a general-purpose replacement for xautolock.
 It executes a command when the computer has been idle for a specified amount of time.
 [2019-10-27][Active] https://gitlab.redox-os.org/redox-os/parallel or https://github.com/mmstick/parallel - Redox's Parallel.
 This is an attempt at recreating the functionality of GNU Parallel, a work-stealer for the command-line, in Rust under a MIT license.
 The end goal will be to support much of the functionality of GNU Parallel and then to extend the functionality further for the next generation of command-line utilities written in Rust.
 While functionality is important, with the application being developed in Rust, the goal is to also be as fast and efficient as possible.
 [2019-10-28][Active] https://github.com/async-rs/async-std - provides an async version of std.
 It provides all the interfaces you are used to, but in an async version and ready for Rust's async/await syntax.
+[2019-10-28][Active] https://github.com/Xudong-Huang/may - May is a high-performant library for programming stackful coroutines with which you can easily develop and maintain massive concurrent programs.
+It can be thought as the Rust version of the popular Goroutine.
+[2019-10-28][Active] https://github.com/Xudong-Huang/generator-rs - rust stackful generator library

 ### Test
 [2019-10-22][Active] https://github.com/crossbario/autobahn-testsuite - used by